You are here

 - Study Abroad, Centre for Medieval and Renaissance Studies, Associated with Keble College, Oxford, England, 2014.

-My project explores how the eroticization of Tudor queens, including Anne Boleyn, begins in the Tudor period itself (that is, mid-sixteenth century in England), particularly in the letters so central to managing courtships and spreading rumors, but has then persisted across the centuries in a range of popular genres from plays and novels, to tv shows and fanfictions today.
-While some complain that tv shows like The Tudors are "innacurate," unconnected to the historical Tudors, I argue instead that the eroticization of Tudor queens in popular media today is precisely "historical" in that it uses many of the same methods king Henry VIII himself used to manipulate our perception of these women, including surveillance, sexual coercion, and colorism.
+My book project, Tudorotica, traces the eroticization of England's Tudor queens, which began in the sixteenth century, and persists in scholarly and popular representations to this day.
+First, I locate the process of eroticization in sixteenth-century epistles, which were central to managing courtships and spreading rumors.
+I then trace it across centuries in a range of popular genres from plays and novels, to tv shows and fanfiction.
+I argue that calls for historical accuracy in contemporary television drama like The Tudors miss the point, which is the focus on the sexualized body of Tudor queens.
+The eroticization of Tudors queens in popular media is precisely "historical" because it uses many of the same methods Tudor courtiers used to manipulate our perception of these women, including surveillance, sexual coercion, and colorism.
 We aren't failing to depict the past accurately enough; we're reproducing its sexist and racist logics, even when we also claim to provide more feminist versions of these old stories.
-Tudorotica invites us to think about how sixteenth-century queens are adapted for different audiences, what happens when fans (including Shakespeare) reimagine history, and what this might mean for analyzing all of these adaptations across centuries and genres as erotic Tudor fanfiction.
+This project raises questions about history, representation, and relevance for academic and non-academic audiences.

-- "'I have perused her well': Popular Culture's Hypersexualization of Anne Boleyn."
-Shakespeare: Between Performance and Appropriation, Edited by Louise Geddes, Kathryn Santos, and Geoffrey Way.
-Forthcoming.
+- "'I have perused her well': Popular Culture's Appropriation and Hypersexualization of Anne Boleyn."
+Ethical Appropriation in Shakespearean Performance, Edited by Louise Geddes, Kathryn Santos, and Geoffrey Way.
+Edinburgh University Press, 2024.

 SELECT AWARDS AND HONORS

-- English Department, Research & Archival Travel Award, 2019.
+- Miller Research & Archival Travel Award.
+UC Davis English Department.
+2019.

 RESEARCH & TEACHING INTERESTS

-Early Modern Literature and Culture, Epistolography, The Tudors in Popular Culture, Queenship, Popular History, Historical Fiction, Adaptations, Media & Fan Studies, Gender & Sexuality, Feminisms, Indigenous & Critical Race Studies, Digital Humanities, Digital & Material Culture, YA Literature, Romance Novels.
+Early Modern Literature and Culture, Epistolography, Queenship, The Tudors in Popular Culture, Media & Fan Studies, Gender & Sexuality, Digital Humanities, YA Literature, Romance Novels.

 - ENL3, Introduction to Literature (Online Course)

-- Emphasis on Relationship and Relationality (including romance, race, culture, environment, language, etc.)
+- Emphasis on Relationships and Relationality (including romance, race, culture, environment, language, etc.)